Functional-Bus-Description-Language/Specification/README.md

 ## Citation

-If you find FBDL useful, and write any academic publication on a project utilizing FBDL please consider citing.
+If you find FBDL useful, and write any academic publication on a project utilizing FBDL please consider citing [How Shifting Focus from Register to Data Functionality Can Enhance Register and Bus Management](https://www.mdpi.com/2079-9292/13/4/719).

 ```
 @Article{electronics13040719,